 About the Class “Pandora’s Box”

-I feel so lucky to have met Veeniz and the other students at Pandora’s Box.
-The weekly late-night classes became a sacred, intimate space for the dozen of us there.
+Pandora’s Box was created and taught by Veeniz, and I feel so lucky to have met her and the other students in such a transformative space.
+The weekly late-night classes became a sacred, intimate time for the dozen of us there.
 For the next 6 months, I took Pandora’s Box 11 times.
-Many of the other girls also became regulars, with the class selling out and forming a waitlist on a weekly basis.
-Classes often lasted 1.5 hours even though they were scheduled for just 1.
+Many of the other girls also became regulars, and the class sold out and formed a waitlist on a weekly basis.
+Classes often lasted 1.5 hours, even though they were scheduled for just 1.

 We got to watch each other grow as we explored freestyle prompts, bared our souls, exorcised demons at the end of a hard day, and took risks in our dance every week.

 We usually got our prompts the day before, with some mystery or twist that we wouldn’t find out until we got to class.
-The point was to not be too prepared.
+The point was not to be too prepared.
 Some of the prompts included:

 - Stripping or even reverse stripping (putting on layers of clothes)